may8mohit/AssessmentRepo/README.md

 # AssessmentRepo

-# Terraform deployment to host a stateless application in AWS
+# Terraform deployment - host a stateless application in AWS

 Steps to be performed are as follows: